The San Diego Union-Tribune: Tribune Publishing ownership

 On May 7, 2015, it was announced that the Tribune Publishing Company, publisher of the Los Angeles Times, the Chicago Tribune, and other newspapers, had reached a deal to acquire U-T San Diego and its associated properties for $85 million.
 The sale ended the newspaper's 146 years of private ownership.
 The transaction was completed on May 21, 2015.
 On the same date, the newspaper reintroduced its previous branding as The San Diego Union-Tribune.

 The Union-Tribune and the Los Angeles Times became part of a new operating entity known as the California News Group, with both newspapers led by Times publisher and chief executive officer Austin Beutner.
 The two newspapers reportedly would retain distinct operations, but there would be a larger amount of synergy and content sharing between them.

 The acquisition did not include the newspaper's headquarters, which was retained by Manchester and would be leased by the newspaper.

 On May 26, 2015, the newspaper announced it would lay off 178 employees, representing about thirty percent of the total staff, as it consolidated its printing operations with the Times in Los Angeles.
 In 2016, The San Diego Union Tribune acquired the monthly entertainment magazine Pacific San Diego.
 On June 13, 2015, at 10:02 p.m.
 PDT the final run of The San Diego Union Tribune was printed at the San Diego headquarters in Mission Valley began.
 It was to print the Sunday edition newspaper for June 14, 2015.
 The following Monday's newspaper would be printed at the Los Angeles Times location.
 The dismantling of the printing presses in Mission Valley began in mid-September 2015.

 Purchase by Patrick Soon-Shiong

 In February 2018, a deal was reached to sell the Union-Tribune to Patrick Soon-Shiong, a medical doctor who has made billions as a biotech entrepreneur.
 The deal also included the Los Angeles Times and multiple community newspapers.
 The sale closed on June 18, 2018.

+Sale to Alden Global Capital

+On July 10, 2023, it was announced that the U-T was sold to the MediaNews Group, owned by Alden Global Capital, for an undisclosed sum.
+Soon-Shiong retained ownership of the Los Angeles Times.
+MediaNews Group already owned about 100 newspapers and is the parent company of the Southern California News Group.
+MediaNews Group immediately announced that employees would be offered buyouts to resign, and that if not enough employees took up the offer, additional layoffs would be necessary.

+In December 2023, the newspaper announced the last issue of U-T en Español, its Spanish-language tabloid, would be published on Dec.
+30.

+On June 13, 2024, a newly redesigned website was launched, similar to other newspapers in the Alden Global Capital group, replacing a design that was used for the Los Angeles Times.